Factom-Asset-Tokens/FAT/fatips/x.md

 - Merge the corresponding pull request
 - Send a message back to the FATIP author with the next step.

-Many FATIP are written and maintained by developers with write access to the FAT codebase.
-The FATIP editors monitor FATIP changes, and correct any structure, grammar, spelling, or markup mistakes we see.
+Many FATIP are written and maintained by developers with write access to the codebases of FAT implementations.
+The FATIP editors monitor FATIP changes, and correct any structure, grammar, spelling, or markup mistakes they see.

-The editors don't pass judgment on FATIP.
-We merely do the administrative & editorial part.

 # Proposal Structure